 Florida Consumer Collection Practices Act – Fla.
 Stat.
 559.72 (Prohibited Practices)

 In recent years, the FDCPA has received an increasing amount of attention with the struggling economy and the consequential explosion of a new legal practice area- consumer debt collection defense.
 Lawsuits seeking reimbursement for violations of these laws are becoming ever more popular.

 The Florida Consumer Collection Practices Act (FCCPA) is a similar Act regarding the rights of consumers.
-The attorneys at Dolman Law Group are overly familiar with the exhaustive list of prohibited conduct regarding FCCPA.
+The attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA are overly familiar with the exhaustive list of prohibited conduct regarding FCCPA.
 As a supplement to the FDCPA, the FCCPA makes it a serious violation of Florida state law-Fla.
 Stat.§ 559.72 to participate in certain practices in the collection of consumer debt including:

 - Impersonating, in any way, a law enforcement officer or a representative of a government agency.

 - Using or threatening, through any type of communication, force or hostility.

 - Speaking with or threatening to speak with a debtor’s employer (without permission) before having possession of a final judgment against the debtor.